leloykun/leloykun.github.io/content/ponder/blockmat-linear-attn/index.md

 To do this, we can follow the procedure outlined in the DeltaProduct paper where they:

 1. Recurrently generate $n_h$ key-value pairs for each input token,
-2. Update the state using $n_h$ the key-value pairs, and
+2. Update the state using the $n_h$ key-value pairs, and
 3. Keep only the final key-value pair and discard the rest.

-So instead of updating the state only once per token, we update the state $n_h$ times per token.
-And to get the final state for each token $S_N$, we expand equation $(1)$ above:
+So instead of updating the state only once per token, we update it $n_h$ times per token.
+And to get the final state for each token, $S_N$, we expand equation $(1)$ above:
 $$
 \begin{align}
 S_N =